logsem/iris-tutorial/README.md

 - [adequacy](/theories/adequacy.v) - Adequacy

 ## Exercises
 To work on the exercises, simply edit the files in the `exercises/` folder.
-Some proofs and definitions are admitted and marked as `(* exercise *)`; your task is to fill in those definitions and complete the proofs all the way to `Qed`.
+Some proofs and definitions are admitted and marked as `(* exercise *)`---your task is to fill in those definitions and complete the proofs all the way to `Qed`.

 After you are done with a file, run `make` (with your working directory being the repository root, where the `Makefile` is located) to compile and check the exercises.